 Additional investigations were conducted to explicate the possible functions of classroom peer relationships for aggressive children.
-Principal aims were to determine whether aggressive children's participation in different types of classroom relationships might increase (e.g. exacerbate) or decrease (i.e. compensate for) their probability of developing psychological and school dysfunction.
-One example of this line of work is a prospective longitudinal study in which we assessed not only children's aggressive dispositions but also relationship risks (i.e. classroom peer rejection, victimization) and protective features (i.e. classroom peer acceptance, mutual friendships) over a two-year period.
+Principal aims were to determine whether aggressive children's participation in different types of classroom relationships might increase (e.g., exacerbate) or decrease (i.e., compensate for) their probability of developing psychological and school dysfunction.
+One example of this line of work is a prospective longitudinal study in which we assessed not only children's aggressive dispositions but also relationship risks (i.e., classroom peer rejection and victimization) and protective factors (i.e., classroom peer acceptance and mutual friendships) over two years.
 Children who manifested higher levels of aggression as they began kindergarten evidenced significant increases in maladjustment in later grades on nearly all of the investigated indices of psychological and school functioning.
 Further, corroboration was found for the premise that positive relationships buffer children from psychological and school maladjustment.
-After accounting for children's initial aggressive risk status, early peer acceptance predicted relative declines in attention problems and misconduct, and relative gains in cooperative participation and school liking.
-This evidence suggests that acceptance by classmates provides children with a sense of belongingness and inclusion in peer activities that decreases the likelihood that they will engage in resistive behaviour patterns, form negative school attitudes and disengage from school tasks.
+After accounting for children's initial aggressive risk status, early peer acceptance predicted relative declines in attention problems and misconduct, as well as relative gains in cooperative participation and school liking.
+This evidence suggests that acceptance by classmates provides children with a sense of belonging and inclusion in peer activities, which decreases the likelihood that they will engage in resistant behavior patterns, form negative school attitudes, and disengage from school tasks.